Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-A number of large investors have recently bought and sold shares of AAMC.
-Laurel Wealth Advisors Inc. increased its stake in shares of Altisource Asset Management by 20.9% in the 2nd quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after purchasing an additional 6,380 shares in the last quarter.
-Accretive Wealth Partners LLC purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at approximately $182,000.
-Finally, Biltmore Family Office LLC acquired a new stake in Altisource Asset Management in the 1st quarter valued at $507,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Laurel Wealth Advisors Inc. lifted its stake in shares of Altisource Asset Management by 20.9% in the second quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after acquiring an additional 6,380 shares during the period.
+Accretive Wealth Partners LLC acquired a new position in shares of Altisource Asset Management in the first quarter worth approximately $182,000.
+Finally, Biltmore Family Office LLC acquired a new position in shares of Altisource Asset Management in the first quarter worth approximately $507,000.
 15.87% of the stock is owned by institutional investors and hedge funds.

 Altisource Asset Management Company Profile